foundry-rs/starknet-foundry/design_documents/state_forking/multi-forking.md

 which consists of `DictStateReader` and `ForkStateReader`.
 - `current_fork_id` - variable defining which fork is currently in use.

-`blockifier_state` is currently represented as a `CachedState<ExtendedStateReader>` because many blockifier methods (like AccountTransaction.execute or execute_call_entry_point) requires `CachedState`.
+`blockifier_state` is currently represented as a `CachedState<ExtendedStateReader>` because some blockifier methods (like AccountTransaction.execute) requires `CachedState`.
 `CachedState` is native blockifier struct, so we can't change its implementation to meet our requirements.

-Instead of changing it we should modify the blockifier's interface to require new `StateCache` trait (which would abstract `CachedState`'s interface).
+It appears that since our tests are contracts we can abandon `CachedState` and `AccountTransaction.execute`.
-When blockifier will accept `StateCache` trait we should be able to implement Multi-forking.
+We would have to verify this idea, but if it is double we could create some class that implements `State` trait from blockifier and keep it as a `blockifier_state`.

 ## Interacting with multiple forks (Cheatnet side)